| 18 January 2020

 Then he threatened to arrest my brother and the rest of my family and to destroy our house if I did not confess.
 He questioned me on and off over three hours.
 He would leave the room for five minutes and come back and repeat the accusations.
 I continued to deny the accusations and he did not show me any documents to sign.

 After the interrogation they took my photograph and fingerprints and gave me a quick medical examination.
 Then I was taken to a cell where I spent four days with other boys.
 Two lawyers came to the cell and took an affidavit form me.

-Then I was taken to Ofer prison where I was strip searched before being taken to section 13.
+Then I was taken to Ofer prison, near Jerusalem, where I was strip searched before being taken to section 13.
 The following day I had a court hearing.
 My parents were not informed and they did not attend.
 The judge extended my detention and the hearing was adjourned.